SharePoint/sp-dev-docs/docs/schema/solutiondefinition-element-solutionmanifestdefinitions-schema.md

     xmlns="http://schemas.microsoft.com/office/2009/05/BusinessApplications/Manifest"
 ```

 This is necessary to identify the contents of the XML file as a Business Connectivity Services solution manifest file.
 The URI part must be written exactly as shown.
-You can also use a prefix such as `DOCS-LESSTHANDOCS-LESSTHANsolmDOCS-GREATERTHANDOCS-GREATERTHAN` but if you do that, you would have to name the elements `DOCS-LESSTHANsolm:SolutionDefinitionDOCS-GREATERTHAN` instead of `DOCS-LESSTHANSolutionDefinitionDOCS-GREATERTHAN`.
+You can also use a prefix such as `<<solm>>` but if you do that, you would have to name the elements `<solm:SolutionDefinition>` instead of `<SolutionDefinition>`.

 ```XML
 <SolutionDefinition></SolutionDefinition>